magento/graphql/docs/NPM_SCRIPTS.md

 ### update-config

-Updates the sample `.env` in the root of the project with default configuration values.
+Updates the `sample.env` file in the root of the project with default configuration values.
 Includes description of all configuration options.

 This should be run whenever new configuration values are added to [`src/framework/config.ts`](../src/framework/config.ts)